cronvel/rest-query/doc/general.md

 * GET: *retrieve* an object or a collection of objects
-* PUT: *create* or *update* (overwrite) an object in the collection, the object is placed at the exact place in the provided URI, with the exact MongoID provided, except if it violate uniqness, if an object exists, it is replaced entirely by the new object.
-Also some PUT method can be rejected if the object already exists, thus favorising the usage of PATCH
+* PUT: *create* or *update* (overwrite) an object in the collection, the object is placed at the exact place in the provided URI, with the exact ID provided, except if it violate uniqueness, if an object exists, it is replaced entirely by the new object.
 * PATCH: *update* partially, update only parts of the object present in the patch body
 * DELETE: *delete* the object (or the collection, if possible)
 * POST:
 	* *create* an object on the collection
-	* execute a methods of an entity, e.g. `POST /Users/{ID}/Auth` will authenticate the user with {ID} as ID, here `Auth` is not an object or a property, it's a method of the user's object
+	* execute a method of an entity, e.g. `POST /Users/{ID}/CREATE-TOKEN` will authenticate the user with {ID} as ID
 	* POST always indicate something that cannot be done offline.

 Maybe: